ibm-cloud-docs/vmwaresolutions/vcenter/vc_fed_viewinginstance.md

 To view the property details of an instance:

-1. On the **vCenter Server Instances** table, click an instance name.
+1. In the **vCenter Server Instances** table, click an instance name.
 2. Under **Properties**, view the details for the instance.

 Table 3.
 VMware Federal instance properties